Kubi Kansetsu Waza -- Judo Neck Locks

 Uke's chin is then blocked against his sternum.
 The method of this Necklock is the reverse of the others in the sense that here it is not uke's head that moves, his body being kept immobile, but the opposite, since his head is blocked by the ground and his own shoulders, and tori makes his body topple over backwards from on top.

-accidents are likely to happen.
+occasions that accidents are likely to happen.

 6. KESA-GATAME-KUBI-HISHIGI, Dislocation of Neck in Scarf Hold